-Steve Cranford is the creative chairman of the New York agency WHISPER.
+Years ago, I interviewed Steve Cranford for a membership program I was leading.
+He’s the creative chairman and CEO of the New York agency WHISPER.
 When I asked him why in the world a marketing firm would be called WHISPER instead of SHOUT, he replied: “The most important information you can share is whispered one-on-one.”

 That's profound.
 So simple and so true.